carbonplan/research/articles/stripe-2020-insights/index.md

 <Metrics />

 For the first four metrics — mechanism, volume, negativity, and permanence — we attempted to independently validate projects’ claims.
-We gave projects a <Check closed={true}/> when we could validate a claim with reasonable confidence.
+We gave projects a <InlineCheck/> when we could validate a claim with reasonable confidence.
 Where we didn’t feel confident about validating claims, we left the entry blank, generally erring on the side of caution and respectfulness.
 We also indicated what kind of additional information would be useful in comments.
 As we develop better methods, and as we and the community learn more about these and other projects, we expect to be able to validate more claims with confidence.

 An additional key point for the first metric — mechanism — is that some projects do not currently remove carbon dioxide from the atmosphere.
 Rather, some avoid emissions that would otherwise occur, including by sourcing and transforming existing biogenic or industrial emissions into more stable storage.
 These projects could all become a component of a carbon removal system in the future, however.
 For example, a project that sequesters CO₂ from an industrial waste stream today could begin sourcing CO₂ from direct air capture or biogenic energy tomorrow.
 We try to clearly point out each of these cases in our reports, and we plan to more thoroughly explore this nuanced distinction in a future post.